MiguelCastillo/hash.route.js/README.md

 Events that are triggered are:

 <code>enter</code> which happens when a route pattern is matched for the firts time.<br>
-<code>change</code> which happens when a route matched pattern changes to a value that still to match the route pattern.<br>
+<code>change</code> which happens when an already matched route pattern changes to a different value that still matches the pattern.<br>
 <code>leave</code> which happens when a currently matched pattern changes to a value that no longer matches the route pattern.
 This is useful for coordinating when to clean up route listeners.